Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Introduction

-These experiments serve as stepping stones towards running utility-scale applications on quantum computers, such as elucidating the properties of optoelectronic materials \cite{jones2024dynamic}.
-For instance, the pre-compiled Shor's Algorithm circuit is a Hadamard test, which is a crucial primitive for some strongly correlated electron models (such as the Anderson impurity model) \cite{jones2024dynamic}.
-In turn, the Trotterized implementation of the Anderson impurity Hamiltonian will benefit from the constant depth CNOT ladders \cite{Baumer2025}, and the many-hypercube code is a contender for low-overhead utility-scale quantum computation \cite{litinski2025fault}.
+These experiments serve as stepping stones towards running utility-scale applications on neutral atom quantum computers, such as elucidating the properties of optoelectronic materials \cite{jones2024dynamic}.
+For instance, the pre-compiled Shor's Algorithm circuit is a Hadamard test, a crucial primitive for some strongly correlated electron models, such as the Anderson impurity model \cite{jones2024dynamic}.
+In turn, the Trotterized implementation of the Anderson impurity Hamiltonian will benefit from constant-depth CX ladders \cite{Baumer2025}.
+Moreover, the relatively slow physical gate times, combined with the capacity to trap large numbers of qubits \cite{manetsch2025tweezerarray6100highly, chiu2025continuousoperationofacoherent3} make neutral atom systems well-suited for constant-depth circuits\cite{litinski2019gameofsurfacecodes}.
+Finally, the many-hypercube code is a contender for low-overhead utility-scale quantum computation \cite{litinski2025fault}.